tanint/typescript-for-qa/README.md

 ### Alias Types and Union Types

 - Introduction to type aliases for custom type names.
-- Explaining union types for variables that can hold different types.
+- Explaining union/intersection types for variables that can hold different types.

 ### Functions in TypeScript